yurysup/jetbrains-perf-investigation/README.md

 [Optimization report](https://github.com/yurysup/jetbrains-perf-investigation/blob/main/analysis/Optimization.docx) added at `/analysis` dir with benchmark and profiling results.

-Issues found in original solution are added as comments to [main_original.cpp](https://github.com/yurysup/jetbrains-perf-investigation/blob/main/archive/main_original.cpp).
+Performance issues found in original solution are added to [issues report](https://github.com/yurysup/jetbrains-perf-investigation/blob/main/analysis/Performance_issues.docx).

-### Versions benchmarked
+### Versions available

 All compiled binaries can be found at `/bin`.
 All sources (benchmarked app versions) can be found at `/archive`.
-Final implementation is located at `main.cpp`.
+Main implementation is located at `main.cpp`.